 The Hawker Siddeley 125 can carry up to seven passengers and is crewed by two pilots and carries a steward/stewardess when required.
 The first versions of this VIP aircraft were built by the Hawker Siddeley company and known as HS125 CC1s.
 They were delivered to the RAF between April 1971 and 1972, and two improved aircraft known as HS125 CC2s followed in April 1973.
 Six more BAE125 CC3s joined No 32 Squadron in 1982-3 and it is six of these aircraft that remain in service today - the CC1s and CC2s having retired during the 1990s.

-These aircraft replaced the Twin Squirrel in 2006 in the VIP transport and Communication roles.
 The A 109 is operated by a single pilot and is powered by two Pratt & Whitney 206C engines, housed in independent fire-proof bays and controlled by Full Authority Digital Engine Control Units.
-The three aircraft flown by 32(The Royal) Squadron were delivered from the factory in Milan in March 2006.
+The single aircraft flown by 32(The Royal) Squadron was delivered from the factory in Milan in March 2006.